vuestorefront/vue-storefront/doc/api-modules/about-modules.md

   )
 }
 ````

 Try to choose method basing on use case.
+[This](https://github.com/DivanteLtd/vue-storefront/blob/develop/core/modules/mailchimp/components/Subscribe.ts#L28) is a good example of using callbacks.

 5. Create pure functions that can be easly called with different argument.
 Rely on `data` properties instead of arguments only if it's required (for example they are validated like [here](https://github.com/DivanteLtd/vue-storefront/blob/develop/core/modules/mailchimp/components/Subscribe.ts#L28)